 Here at HELM Boots, we take our welting processes seriously.
-We believe in creating durable boots made of the highest quality leathers and materials, and we know a good welt can make all the difference between a pair boots that last just a few years and a pair that will last you a decade.
+We believe in creating durable boots made of the highest quality leathers and materials, and we know a good welt can make all the difference between a pair of boots that last just a few years and a pair that will last you a decade.

 Though the shoemaking industry was in full swing at the time, most factories were still producing shoes entirely by hand.
-That’s why Goodyear’s method was—and still is considered—groundbreaking: it was the first method that used a sewing machine in lieu of traditional handmade methods.
+That’s why Goodyear’s method was—and still is— considered groundbreaking.
+It was the first method that used a sewing machine in lieu of traditional handmade methods.

 James Hanan, a shoemaker in New York at the time, first introduced Goodyear to this machine.
 It was referred to as Elais Howe’s Sewing machine.
 The device made it possible to sew a shoe’s upper with the insole without using the same stitching to attach the undersole.
 Understanding the opportunity he’d been presented, Goodyear quickly patented the machine.

 Charles Goodyear, Jr., is the son of Charles Goodyear, most notably known for his work with rubber.
 He is credited with discovering the vulcanization process.
 In other words, where natural rubber is heated with sulfur to create a “completely cured rubber.”
 Needless to say, an inventive mindset ran in the family.

 There are three distinct steps involved when using Goodyear welting.
 The first step requires preparing the insole for stitching.
 This is done by creating what’s called a “rib” that runs perpendicularly across the insole.
 While some do so by shaping the insole accordingly, others use additional materials.